Hi! It is the blog, How Unique Japan again! We always share Japanese uniqueness through this website!

 - Yoguru

 This one (picture on the right side) could be a good example.
 It is Yoguru.
-It sounds like the yogurt pronunciation without the t sound.
-As the name already said, it is not a real one.
+It sounds like the Yogurt pronunciation without the T sound.

 - Premium Ham Cutlet taste

 It is named Premium Ham Katsu taste.
 However, it does not contain any meat.
-It is thus very cheap (only three sent).
+It is thus very cheap (only three cents).

 The last example would explain well about such a behavior of a child.